-Residents are introduced to five hospitals during their clinical training: Massachusetts Eye and Ear, a dedicated ophthalmology and otolaryngology specialty hospital; Boston Children’s Hospital, the nation’s largest pediatric hospital; and three large tertiary care centers—Massachusetts General Hospital, Brigham and Women’s Hospital, and Beth Israel Deaconess Medical Center.
+Residents are introduced to four hospitals during their clinical training: Massachusetts Eye and Ear, a dedicated ophthalmology and otolaryngology specialty hospital; Boston Children’s Hospital, the nation’s largest pediatric hospital; and two large tertiary care centers—Massachusetts General Hospital and Brigham and Women’s Hospital.
 This unique opportunity allows our residents to see how care is delivered in a variety of hospital systems, exposing them to many different approaches and niche areas of expertise.

-It’s also worth noting that we are strongly committed to research and scholarship.
-Our location in the city of Boston, often referred to as the “medical epicenter,” places us right in the middle of a large community of innovators in science and medicine, of which our faculty and trainees play a leading role.
+The Department and training program are strongly committed to fostering the research and scholarship of our trainees.
+The incredible academic and biotech milieu in which the program resides with the ability to collaborate with colleagues at such places as Harvard Medical School, MIT and The Broad Institute, as examples, provide incredible opportunities for our trainees.
 As such, we emphasize the integration of scientific discovery and clinical care to achieve progress in our field.
 Twenty weeks of our residency curriculum is dedicated solely to research, but research progress is continuous throughout the program.

-In addition to our residency program, under the guidance of Residency Director Stacey T. Gray, MD, the Department honors its commitment to medical education in otolaryngology at all levels, offering clinical and research fellowships, post-doctoral training, medical education, and sub-internships.
+In addition to our residency program, under the guidance of Residency Director Stacey T. Gray, MD, the Department honors its commitment to medical education in Otolaryngology—Head and Neck Surgery at all levels, offering clinical and research fellowships, post-doctoral training, medical education, and sub-internships.

-Thank you for your interest in our educational programs in otolaryngology at Harvard Medical School.
+Thank you for your interest in our educational programs in Otolaryngology—Head and Neck Surgery at Harvard Medical School.